SAFEGUARDING/CHILD PROTECTION POLICY

 1. Understanding that, on occasions, it may not promote the child’s welfare to inform the parent or carer that a referral is to be made to Social Services.

-1. Recognising its responsibilities in terms of the law, government guidance and procedure.
+1. Recognising MAF’s responsibilities in terms of the law, government guidance and procedure.
 (Appendix 1)

 1. On a regular basis, at least every three years, reviewing the policy on Safeguarding.

-1. Ensuring the integration of all relevant policies and procedures including; Equality & Diversity, Recruitment, Complaints, Whistleblowing, Health and Safety and Confidentiality.
+1. Ensuring the integration of all relevant policies and procedures including: Equality and Diversity, Recruitment, Complaints, Whistleblowing, Health and Safety, and Confidentiality.

 1. Ensuring that internal policies and procedures correspond with their local, regional and national equivalents.

-1. Ensure all personnel working with children/young people go through the appropriate PVG/Disclosure process.
+1. Ensuring all personnel working with children and young people go through the appropriate PVG/Disclosure process.

 1. Ensuring that safeguarding is at the heart of all recruitment processes, in particular PVG/Disclosure and reference checks.

-1. Ensuring induction, instruction, supervision and training is provided to staff and volunteers on safeguarding children and that this is refreshed regularly and to reflect legislative and regulatory changes.
+1. Ensuring indication, instruction, supervision and training is provided to staff and volunteers on safeguarding children and that this is refreshed regularly and to reflect legislative and regulatory changes.

 1. Sharing safeguarding information and good practice with children and their families by the use of leaflets, workshops, posters and in one-to-one conversations.